genomicsclass/book/pages/bioc2_integExamps.md

 The GEOmetadb database is a 240MB download that decompresses to 3.6 GB of SQLite.
 Once you have acquired the GEOmetadb.sqlite file using the `getSQLiteFile` function, you can create a connection and start interrogating the database locally.
+Here we use an environment variable to establish the location of the database.
+Use your operating system environment variables to emulate this.

 ```r